Animal welfare volunteers highlighted

 ESSAY: Artificial Intelligence in Veterinary Radiology – Development, Performance and Ethics

 Introduction Artificial intelligence (AI) refers to the ability of machines to perform tasks that typically require human intelligence, such as learning, reasoning, and adapting.
 Common examples of AI include facial recognition software and the natural language processing algorithms that power large language models.
-A branch of AI known as machine […]
+A branch of AI known as machine learning allows systems to improve […]

 Hospitals pull together for peregrine

 Byron Bay Wildlife Hospital and Port Stephens Koala Hospital have partnered in a cross-regional effort to treat, rehabilitate, and release a young injured peregrine falcon, the world’s fastest bird.
-In early January, Port Stephens Koala Hospital (PSKH) veterinarian Dr. Tom Tran transported the injured raptor more than 600km to Byron […]
+In early January, Port Stephens Koala Hospital (PSKH) veterinarian Dr. Tom Tran transported the injured raptor more than 600km to Byron Bay Wildlife Hospital’s newly established […]

 Tasmanian vets call for end to greyhound racing

 Between reports of animal abuse and cruelty, and a state government that directed $37m of taxpayer funds this year to support it, Tasmania’s greyhound racing industry has long been the subject of controversy.
-A petition presented to parliament in 2022, that called for the withdrawal of taxpayer funding, attracted more […]
+A petition presented to parliament in 2022, that called for the withdrawal of taxpayer funding, attracted more than 13,000 signatures.
+In early […]